anishazaveri/austen_plots/README.md

 # austen_plots
 ## Introduction
-This repository contains demo data and code for "Sense and Sensitivity Analysis: Simple Post-Hoc Analysis of Bias Due to Unobserved Confounding".
+This repository contains demo data and code for
+"Sense and Sensitivity Analysis: Simple Post-Hoc: Analysis of Bias Due to Unobserved Confounding"
+Victor Veitch* and Anisha Zaveri
+_*corresponding author_
+(_under submission at International Conference on Machine Learning_)

 ## Requirements
 The code has been tested on Python 3.7.3 with the following Python packages: